David Burnett (politician)

-David Burnett (born 1942 or 1943) is an American Democratic politician and former member of the Arkansas Senate.
+David Burnett (born 1942 or 1943) is a retired American Democratic politician and former member of the Arkansas Senate.
 Before he entered the Senate, Burnett had been a judge.
 Burnett is known as the trial judge of the controversial West Memphis Three trial during which he made several serious mistakes.

 West Memphis Three case

 Burnett was the presiding judge in the murder trials of Jessie Misskelley, Damien Echols, and Jason Baldwin, collectively known as the West Memphis Three.
 In February 1994, after a jury convicted Misskelley of one count of first-degree murder and two counts of second-degree murder, Burnett sentenced Misskelley, then 18 years old, to life in prison plus 40 years.
 In March 1994, after a jury convicted Echols and Baldwin of three counts of capital murder, Burnett sentenced Echols to death and Baldwin, 17 at the time, to life in prison without parole.

 In 2007, new DNA testing became available that was not technologically possible at the time of the crime.
 It produced evidence that hairs found at the crime scene did not match Misskelley, Baldwin or Echols but did possibly match the stepfather of one of the victims.
 Based on this new information, all three defendants asked Burnett for a new trial.
 In September 2008, Burnett denied retrials for all three, saying the new evidence was "inconclusive".

 In September 2008, Daniel Stidham, a judge since 2001 who had been Misskelley’s attorney in 1994, testified at a post-conviction relief hearing for the men.
 Stidham testified under oath that during the trial Burnett erred by making an improper communication with the jury during its deliberations.
 Stidham overheard Burnett discuss taking a lunch break with the jury foreman and heard the foreman reply that the jury was almost finished.
 According to Stidham, Judge Burnett responded, "You'll need food for when you come back for sentencing"; when the foreman asked what would happen if the defendant was acquitted, the judge closed the door without answering, thereby implying that he thought the three were guilty.
 Stidham then testified that his own failure to put this incident on the court record and his failure to meet the minimum requirements in state law to represent a defendant in a capital murder case were evidence of ineffective assistance of counsel, thus requiring Misskelley's conviction to be vacated.